corrode/corrode.github.io/content/blog/simple/index.md

 Meaningful variable names are one of the easiest ways to document intent and purpose.
 We are no longer constrained by the length of variable names and autocomplete fixes typing mostly, so don't be too greedy.

-## But What About Performance?
+## Simple Code Is Often Fast Code

 Some people argue that simple code can't be fast.
-It turns out many simple algorithms are surprisingly effective.
+Quite the contrary!
+It turns out many effective algorithms are surprisingly simple.
 Some of the simplest algorithms we discovered are also the most efficient.

 Take quicksort or path tracing for example.
 Both can be written down in a handful of lines and described in a few sentences.

-Here's one simple version of quicksort in Rust:
+Here's an ad-hoc version of quicksort in Rust:

 ```rust
 fn quicksort(mut v: Vec<usize>) -> Vec<usize> {